cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 ## Part 3: Asking Multidisciplinary Questions

 Finally, you've arrived at the big conclusion.
 What can do by bridging the chemistry knowledge graph and culture knowledge graph?
-We can pull in nice pictures to Chemotion representing the experimental methods in a given electronic lab notebook!
+We can connect datasets in Chemotion electronic laboratory notebooks (ELNs) that annotate the instrument used for generation with depictions of those instruments in cultural heritage objects like paintings.

 Is this the most practical query?
-No. But it's cool, and most importantly, it demonstrates that several different parts can be constructed to answer a question.
+No. But it's cool, and more importantly, it demonstrates a few things:

+1. Even a mundane question might require federating many different resources
+2. NFDI has successfully built many detailed resources that support these questions
+3. We're almost at the point where these questions can be operationalized
+4. Where the NFDI's semantic stack has gaps, I am ready to contribute my own technologies.
+I'm very excited to have recently joined NFDI during summer 2026, and I'm looking forward to helping shape its semantics roadmap

+Here's an architectural diagram of the resources that are required for making the query I described, which highlights the boundaries between resources and the relationships that connect across them.

 ```mermaid
 graph LR